 Real Asset investments are meant to generate a real return (a return above the level of inflation during the investment term) that will serve as a diversifier for the portfolio during time periods when inflation increases leading to revaluations of traditional public market securities.
-Recognizing that individual managers and products may have specific and different benchmarks, the long-term benchmark for the Real Assets composite portfolio shall be Consumer Price Index (CPI) +2.0%.
+Recognizing that individual managers and products may have specific and different benchmarks, the long-term benchmark for the Real Assets composite portfolio shall be Consumer Price Index (CPI) +2.0% or strategy appropriate index.